divio/divio-cloud-docs/how-to/use-api.rst

 This will give you a list of environments.
 In that list, find the one whose ``slug`` value matches the name of the environment (Test, Live, etc) of the environment you're interested in.
 Once again, you want the environment's UUID.
-(Obviously, this is the kind of operation that is much easier to perform programatically than it is for a human to do.)
+(Obviously, this is the kind of operation that is much easier to perform programmatically than it is for a human to do.)

 Next, you need to retrieve a list of backups, via::